ztlevi/dotty/README.md

-# dotty - Scalable dotfiles
+# dotty - Scalable dotfiles manager

 Dotty with your dotfiles?
 Try dotty, a scalable dotfiles manager for linux and macos.

 This repo is forked from [Hlissner's dotfiles](https://github.com/hlissner/dotfiles).

-Dotfiles for Ubuntu, Arch and MacOS!
+Dotty is tested on Ubuntu, Arch and MacOS!

 > Note: Arch support is deprecated in favor of another Linux distribution NixOS.
 But the updates
 > should be trivial and you should be able to figure out.